AleksMalone-MS/idfix/docs/build-docs.md

 # Building the Documentation

-Building the documentation locally can help you visualize change you are making to the docs.
+Building the documentation locally can help you visualize changes you are making to the docs.
 What you see locally should be what you see online.

 ## Building
 Documentation is built using MkDocs.
-You will need to latest version of Python (tested on version 3.7.1) and pip.
-If you're on the Windows operating system, make sure you have added Python to your [Path environment variable](https://docs.python.org/3/using/windows.html).
+You will need the latest version of Python (tested on version 3.7.1) and pip.
+If you're on a Windows operating system, make sure you have added Python to your [Path environment variable](https://docs.python.org/3/using/windows.html).

 When executing the pip module on Windows you can prefix it with **python -m**.
 For example: